 It is often the case, however, that such expenditures are not non-recurring.
 Restructuring is an ongoing process in many businesses.
 It may make sense to adjust earnings for unusually high restructuring costs in a given year in order to prepare a more realistic forecast of a company’s future performance, but regularly recurring restructuring costs should be considered as an ongoing cost of the business.

 Perspective Drives the GAAP vs. non-GAAP decision.
 Analysts should parse non-GAAP earnings to inform their assessments of a company based the type of securities that they are analyzing and the time frame of their analysis.
-As noted above, adding back non-cash stock-based compensation costs may be appropriate for the debt analyst who is primarily concerned about the adequacy of the company’s cash flow to service its debt, than for the equity analyst, because shareholders bear the cost of such compensation.
+As noted above, adding back non-cash stock-based compensation costs may be more appropriate for the debt analyst who is primarily concerned about the adequacy of the company’s cash flow to service its debt, than for the equity analyst, because shareholders bear the cost of such compensation.

 Non-GAAP earnings measures can help guide those who are looking at a company prospectively; but GAAP earnings are more relevant for an analysis of historical performance.
-Non-GAAP earnings can form the base upon which projections of future performance can be built, assuming of course that the adjustments to GAAP earnings are truly “one-time” in nature.
+Non-GAAP earnings can form the base upon which projections of future performance can be built, assuming of course that the adjustments to GAAP earnings are truly “one-time” or non-recurring in nature.

 The analyst might therefore want to compare the non-GAAP base figures against the historical GAAP performance.
 Do the two square?
 Would a projection based upon the non-GAAP results be consistent with the company’s long-term historical GAAP performance?